 It is not only about avoiding unethical actions or harmful consequences, but even more about developing and using AI to bring about good consequences, such as equity, accessibility for the disabled, humanitarian action, environmental protection, human flourishing and a sustainable society.

 Our AI Ethics Committee helps ensure that an ethics perspective permeates all research and activities at the Centre.
-The Centre will also enable the development of new knowledge by supporting research project with a focus on AI ethics and establish collaborations with external partners.
+The Centre will also enable the development of new knowledge by supporting research projects with a focus on AI ethics and establish collaborations with external partners.